 Common Name: Corkwood Tree

-Entelea arborescens is a Evergreen Shrub up to 6.00 metres tall.
+Entelea arborescens is an evergreen shrub that can grow up to 6.00 metres tall.

 It has miscellaneous uses.